decodoku/Quantum_Programming_Tutorial/README.md

 This folder contains an upgraded version of the [command line Hello Quantum tutorial](https://medium.com/qiskit/visualizing-bits-and-qubits-9af287047b28).
 It has been made for Jupyter notebooks.

-The idea is that this could be the basis for
-* Presentations given by IBMers (which their own custom-made Hello Quantum levels)
-* A tutorial for potential users to self-study.

 Current content here could be used for either of the above cases.
 It is organized in a series of chapters, each building on the last.

 * [Chapter 1: Bits](Bits.ipynb)